rk3026/CptS440_AIproject/README.md

 ```

 ### 2. Create Virtual Environment
-Run the appropriate setup script based on your operating system:
+Run the appropriate setup script from the `/scripts` folder based on your operating system:

 - **For Windows:**
   ```bash